 Sociolinguistics is the study of language in its social context.
 The term encompasses a wide range of research questions and pursuits within linguistics, including but not limited to:

-- How do individuals and groups use language to define themselves or to set themselves apart from others?
+- How do people use language to define themselves or to set themselves apart from others?

-- What factors cause listeners to perceive one type of language as higher in status than another?
+- What causes listeners to think of one type of language as "better" than another?